 Cheap vs. Healthy: How to Shop On a Budget

 One of the reasons some people spend more on food than others could be the fact they’re willing to splurge on high-quality ingredients and organic goods.
 If you’re one of those people, you may be wondering what the return on investment is for buying better quality foods – and when to know where to draw the line.
 Here are a few principles I stick with in my own food purchases.
 Sometimes they don’t produce the cheapest purchase, but they do produce healthy food I can feed my family with no regrets:

 Usually, buying components of an item is substantially cheaper than buying the prepared item.
 Stick with the items in the produce aisle and the fresh meats aisle and you’ll usually be just fine.

 Buy healthy versions of those staple ingredients.

 However, I don’t encourage people to buy the least expensive version of the staple ingredients.
 This is a personal decision you’ll have to make up your own mind about – I’m not going to advise you whether a free range chicken is a better choice than a regular chicken, or grass-fed beef is the right choice for you.
-On most ingredients, my family tends to pay a premium for ingredients with fewer hormonal, herbicidal, and pesticidal treatments, but we’re lucky to be in a situation where this is a choice we can consider on merit rather than be pushed into by our pocketbook.
+When it comes to most ingredients, my family tends to pay a premium for ingredients with fewer hormonal, herbicidal, and pesticide treatments, but we’re lucky to be in a situation where this is a choice we can consider on merit rather than be pushed into by our pocketbook.
 Do your own research on this topic and make up your own mind.